 Follow the instructions to colorize a photo with the AKVIS Coloriage:

-- If you work with the standalone edition (with file in BMP, JPEG, PNG or TIFF format):
+- If you work with the standalone edition (with file in BMP, JPEG, PNG, RAW, or TIFF format):

-- The dialog box Select File To Open appears if you double-click on the empty workspace of the program or if you click on the button on the Control Panel.
+The dialog box Select File to Open appears if you double-click on the empty workspace of the program or if you click on the button in the Control Panel.
 You can also drag the required image into the workspace of the program.

 - If you work with the plugin:

-- Open an image in your photo editor by calling the command File -> Open or using the key combination Ctrl+O on Windows, ⌘+O on Macintosh.
+Open an image in your photo editor by calling the command File -> Open or using the key combination Ctrl+O on Windows, ⌘+O on Mac.

 If the image in Grayscale mode, switch it to RGB.
-For example, in Adobe Photoshop use command: Image -> Mode -> RGB.
+For example, in AliveColors use command: Image -> Mode -> RGB.